Alokik24/GreenThread-Sustainable-Fashion-Tracker/README.md

 # GreenThread: Sustainable Fashion Tracker

+** Please go through the report for more details.
+I am currently working on deploying the project **

 **GreenThread** is an open-source platform designed to empower consumers with transparent, data-driven insights into the environmental impact of fashion brands.
 It aggregates sustainability metrics, visualizes environmental footprints, and recommends eco-friendly alternatives.

 ---